syncfusion-content/wpf-docs/wpf/Charts/Interactive-Features.md

 ![Cross hair support in WPF Chart](Interactive-Features_images/Interactive-Features_img46.jpeg)

-Cross hair is composed of the following parts.
+Cross hair is composed of the following parts:

-1. Vertical and horizontal line.
+1. Vertical and horizontal line

 2. Axis Labels